 What Is Codependency?

-And, as such, the addict and the partner were “co” dependent upon each other in an unusually unhealthy dance.
+And, as such, the addicted person and the partner were “co” dependent upon each other in an unusually unhealthy dance.

 Codependency is a state of “dis-ease” that many experts believe stem from some sort of childhood abuse or neglect.
 Or maybe from living in a family where addiction or mental health issues were present in one or both parents.